spacetelescope/poppy/docs/index.rst

 **What this software does:**

-* Allows users to define an optical system consisting of multiple image and pupil planes
+* Allows users to define an optical system consisting of multiple planes, such as pupils and imagesa.
-* Provides flexible and extensible optical element classes, including a wide variety of stops, masks, lenses and other optics
+* Provides flexible and extensible optical element classes, including a wide variety of stops, masks, lenses and other optics.
-* Computes monochromatic and polychromatic point spread functions through those optics
+* Computes monochromatic and polychromatic point spread functions through those optics.
 * Provides an extensible framework for defining models of optical instruments, including selection of broad- and narrow-band filters, selectable optical components such as pupil stops, etc.
+* Propagates wavefronts between planes using either the :ref:`Fraunhofer <fraunhofer>` or :ref:`Fresnel <fresnel>` approximations.

 **What this software does not do:**

-* Fresnel, Talbot, or Huygens propagation.
+* Rayleigh-Sommerfeldt or full Huygens-Fresnel electromagnetic propagation.
 * Modelling of any kind of detector noise or imperfections.

 While this current version only supports far-field calculations, future versions may add